 On the grounds is the small light-keepers house, with small windows to block the intense light from the tower.

-Originally light visibility was 15 miles (24 km).
-The tower stands at 60 feet (18 metres), a total of 108 feet (33 metres) above sea-level.
+Original light visibility was 15 miles (24 km).
+The tower stands at 60 feet (18 meters), a total of 108 feet (33 meters) above sea-level.

 Grand Turk wasn’t the only site considered for a lighthouse in the Turks and Caicos.